Multi-Cloud vs Hybrid Cloud: Choosing the Right Strategy

 - Negotiating pricing leverage

-Multi-cloud strategies are typically adopted by cloud-native organizations.
+Multi-cloud strategies are typically adopted by cloud-native organizations using Infrastructure as Code and CI/CD automation to manage complexity.

 Hidden Challenges